miskapoyry/TicketGuru-Scrum-ritarit/ticketAPI/get.md

 **URL** : `/api/tickets`

 **Description** : Retrieves a list of all tickets.
 Each ticket includes information such as its unique identifier, event, sale details, and usage status.
+You can filter the results by using optional query parameters eventId and saleId.
+Each ticket includes information such as its unique identifier, event, sale details, and usage status.

+**Query Parameters** :
+- eventId (optional): The identifier of the event to filter tickets.
+If provided, only tickets associated with the specified event will be returned.
+- saleId (optional): The identifier of the sale to filter tickets.
+If provided, only tickets associated with the specified sale will be returned.

 **Success Response** :